Toma400/Baedoor_Encyclopaedia/Mechanicum/RPG_System/Statistics/Basic_Modifiers.md

 # ♟️ Basic Modifiers

 Basic modifiers are what is building our hero during the journey.
 All of them are inherited either from hero's secondary modifiers or the journey itself.

-During character creation, you can append two ability points and two skill points to your hero.
+During character creation, you can append two attribute points and two skill points to your hero.
 Each levelling up gives you one ability point more to spend.
 Skills level up during your actions.

 ---